-The Name of the Wind is the first novel by Patrick Rothfuss and the first in The Kingkiller Chronicle.
+The Name of the Wind by Patrick Rothfuss is the first novel in The Kingkiller Chronicle.
 I ordered my copy from bol.com some time ago and I’ve been itching to read this but I wanted to wait until I had a few days off.
-This copy has 662 pages.
+My gorgeous copy has 662 pages.

 “Told in Kvothe's own voice, this is the tale of the magically gifted young man who grows to be the most notorious wizard his world has ever seen.
 The intimate narrative of his childhood in a troupe of traveling players, his years spent as a near-feral orphan in a crime-ridden city, his daringly brazen yet successful bid to enter a legendary school of magic, and his life as a fugitive after the murder of a king form a gripping coming-of-age story unrivaled in recent literature.
 A high-action story written with a poet's hand, The Name of the Wind is a masterpiece that will transport readers into the body and mind of a wizard.”

-I loved this book, I really did.
-The world is very thoroughly built, all possible questions are answered.
-It all seems possible, the way their magic works is logical and that makes the novel very believable en realistic.
+I really enjoyed this book.
+The world is very thoroughly built; all possible questions are answered, it all seems possible, the way their magic works is logical and that makes the novel very believable en realistic.

 The characters are really well thought out, they are all unique; they don’t blend together when you’re reading.
-The characters make faults and have flaws but they also have merits and good intentions and that makes it such a good book.
-Kvothe can be very arrogant as he knows he’s intelligent but I feel like the author meant him to be like that.
-He’s selfish, impulsive and rash but I still like him.
-He’s not the personification of everything Good in that world; he’s not a real Hero.
+The characters make faults and have flaws but they also have merits and good intentions and that makes it such a good story.
+Kvothe is arrogant, selfish, impulsive and rash but I still like him.
+He’s not the personification of everything 'Good' in that world; he’s not a real Hero.

 Rothfuss' writing is vivid, smooth and compelling with delightful descriptions and evocative language; it all makes for a wonderful, intriguing novel.